8 Romantic Things to do in Amsterdam when it rains!

 Celebrate romance the traditional way; go to the gardens!

-Hortus Botanicus in Amsterdam is one of the oldest botanical gardens of the world.
+Hortus Botanicus in Amsterdam is one of the oldest botanical gardens in the world.
 One of the most romantic things to do In Amsterdam!.
 What started out as a herb garden is today home to over six thousand varieties of plants.
 Take a walk through the lush greenhouses under clear glass ceilings washed down by the pouring rain.

 Do not miss the butterfly garden!
 Thousands of small, delicate butterflies dance through this garden, creating a burst of colours.
 This beautiful sight will fill your heart will laughter and love.

-Hortus Botanicus is also a favored wedding venue.
+Hortus Botanicus is also a favoured wedding venue.
 Couples love making their weddings more enchanting in the company of dancing leaves and rustling breezes.
 Not a bad place to rehearse your vows if you are standing on the brink of a proposal!

 Things to remember: The botanical gardens are closed for Christmas and the 1stof January.